Dancing with the Stars 2020 line up - all the celebs dancing in the 29th series

 Speaking in the announcement promo, he said: “I may have a Superbowl ring, but I need that mirror ball trophy.”

+The actor showed off his dance moves on the 29th series, but sadly it just wasn’t enough to impress the judges.

+Jesse was the fourth celeb to be eliminated from the dancing show, after finding himself in the bottom with Vernon Davis and pro Peta Murgatroyd.

-The actor will be showing off his dance moves on the 29th series.
-Fans will recognise him from his multiple TV and film roles including Desperate Housewives’ John Rowland, and his title role in noughties chick flick John Tucker Must Die.
+Fans will recognise the actor from his multiple TV and film roles including Desperate Housewives’ John Rowland, and his title role in noughties chick flick John Tucker Must Die.

 Monica Aldama